-GLAUCOMA OET reading
+GLAUCOMA OET READING TEST

 TEXT A: Description: Glaucoma is the name given to as group of eye disease in which the optic nerve at the back of the eye is slowly destroyed.
 In most people this damage is due to an increased pressure inside the eye – a result of blockage of the circulation of adequous, or its drainage.
 In other patients, the damage may because by poor blood supply to the vital optic nerve fibbers weakness in the structure of the nerve, and or a problem in the health of the nerve fibers themselves.
 Over 146000 Australians have been diagnosed with glaucoma.
 While it is more common as people age, it can occur at any age.
 Glucoma is also far less common in the indigenous population.